-This year has helped us refocus on so many thins.
+This busy year has helped us refocus on so many things.
 And for those of us with multiple responsibilities (i.e., work, home school, co-parenting, etc.), we have really been thrown into the fire.
 Restructuring our lives to help manage all of these areas has been the key to survival, and one of the main ways to be successful is good time management.

 Managing your time might already be a challenge on an average day, but during your professional busy season, wow.
 A busy season can happen at any time of year.
 Some of us find ourselves swamped at the end of the calendar year or the end of the fiscal year (which might be different).
 Others of us find ourselves under time constraints during certain seasons – slow in the summer but busy in the fall.

 Regardless of when the busy season comes, do you feel prepared to handle it?
 Or are you overwhelmed and scrambling?
 If you’re like me, it is possible that you already use tools such as a planner, calendar, and alarms and are organized with clear goals set.
 So let’s now focus on the 5 tools you might not be using.

 - Identify when you work best.
 Are you a morning or an afternoon person?
 Or just an “after I have my coffee” person?
 Choose the tasks that will take the most brainpower for the time when you have the most energy.
 You’ll find that the level of your productivity will increase when you pick the right time to work.

 - Get an accountability partner.
 This could be your coworker, spouse, or best friend.
 It’s the person who knows your schedule the best, might also be the best person to remind you when you are in too deep.
 Oftentimes, we laser-focus on a project and forget to do simple things like eat.
 So an accountability partner will naturally make sure that you will stop, take a breath, eat a snack, etc. You could also achieve this with an Apple Watch.